Void-main849/spam_telegram_bot/README.md

 # spam_bot

-cara menggunakan
+how to use
 1. pakai telegram web
-2. buka ctrl+shift+j
-3. pastekan dan ubah beberapa config default
+2. Copy text from <a href="https://github.com/fadhil-riyanto/spam_telegram_bot/blob/master/spam_telegram.js">Click here</a>
+3. Open ctrl + shift + j
+4. Paste and change some default config
-4. enter
+5. enter